Dennis Brannen, MSc, CWB

 Mike Gillingham, PhD

 Dr. Mike Gillingham, now Professor Emeritus at the University of Northern British Columbia, has broad interests in population and wildlife ecology, plant-herbivore interactions, and behavioural ecology.
-His recent research has included understanding effects of moose and wolf distributions on woodland caribou, and studying drivers of moose declines in British Columbia.
+His recent research has included understanding the effects of moose and wolf distributions on woodland caribou and studying drivers of moose declines in British Columbia.
 A TWS Fellow and a member of TWS since 1982, Mike has been a member of the Canadian Section and BC Chapter since their inception.
-He established the first Student Chapter of the Wildlife Society in BC at UNBC, and acted as Faculty advisor for 12 years.
-Mike is currently the Canadian Section representative to the Editorial Board of the the Wildlife Professional.
+He established the first Student Chapter of the Wildlife Society in BC at UNBC and acted as a Faculty advisor for 12 years.
+Mike is currently the Canadian Section representative to the Editorial Board of the Wildlife Professional.

 Kara MacAulay

 Kara MacAulay is a Wildlife Biologist with the Ministry of Forests in Prince George, BC.
 She received a B.Sc. in Biological Sciences from the University of Lethbridge, and an M.Sc. in Ecology from the University of Alberta.
 Kara has diverse experience in wildlife monitoring, research, and management from BC and Alberta on a variety of species including elk, grizzly bears, mountain goats, martens, and fishers.
-This is Kara's second term on the Board, previously serving as Secretary from 2020-2022.
+This is Kara's second term on the Board, previously serving as Secretary from 2020-2022 and Vice-President from 2022-2023.

 Peter resides in Northwestern Ontario, is a former president of the Ontario Chapter of The Wildlife Society and is employed as a Management Biologist with the Ontario Ministry of Natural Resources and Forestry.
 Peter was previously a Wildlife Biologist in Manitoba and prepared environmental assessments and conducted field studies on wildlife species impacted by resource development projects and graduated in 2010 with a Master of Natural Resources Management degree from the University of Manitoba.
 Based on his thesis research on the use of sampled genetic information to estimate population size and rate of population change in woodland caribou populations, Peter published an article in the Journal of Wildlife Management (favourite journal) and has had the opportunity to present and network at conferences throughout Canada